luanpotter/shattered-wilds/docs/personality.md

 ## Calling

 On a typical **Shattered Wilds** campaign, the goal of each character is to reach the **Citadel** - a legendary city of flourishing culture, science and magic.
-However, each character should have a different specific reason (called their **Calling**) for reaching it (which they can keep in secret from other players if desired).
+However, each character should have a different specific reason (known as their **Calling**) for reaching it (which they can keep in secret from other players if desired).

 ## Vice